top of page

 • Crane Runways: Where impact and fatigue are constant.

-• Bracing Members: To ensure the building generally remains rigid under wind/seismic loads.
+• Bracing Members: To ensure the building remains rigid under wind and seismic loads.

-• Oversized/Slotted Holes: If a connection uses oversized holes for installation tolerance, it is often required to be slip-critical to prevent the bolt from sliding around in the slot.
+• Oversized/Slotted Holes: If a connection uses oversized holes for installation tolerance, it often requires slip-critical to prevent the bolt from sliding around in the slot.

 • Splices: In long girders where slip would cause visible sagging.